MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-setup.md

 Emergency services must be able to call back the originator of the emergency call.
 The phone number used for this is called an *emergency callback number* and this number will act as the caller ID or calling number used when an emergency call is made.

-You aren't required to define emergency numbers for a Shared Calling policy.
-If you don't define emergency numbers, when an emergency call is made, the number associated with the resource account in the Shared Calling policy is used.

-You can define a list of emergency callback numbers in the -EmergencyNumbers parameter of the Shared Calling routing policy.
+You define a list of emergency callback numbers by using the -EmergencyNumbers parameter of the Shared Calling routing policy.
 Each Shared Calling policy must have a unique emergency calling number.
 That is, you can't use the same emergency number in more than one Shared Calling policy.

 When an emergency call is made, the next free number in the emergency number list will be used as the caller ID and this number will be reserved for the next 60 minutes.

 - If there are no free numbers available in the list, we will reuse a phone number from the list.

 - If this list is empty, the phone number of the resource account is used as the emergency callback number--however, this isn't supported if your resource account is assigned a Calling Plan toll free service number.

 When emergency numbers are added to a policy: